Best Practice

 • Metaphysics: Metaphysical research investigates the nature of reality, exploring questions about existence, identity, time, space, causality, and the relationship between mind and matter.
 For instance, metaphysicians might ask: What is the nature of objects and their properties?
 Do universals exist?
 What is the nature of time—does it flow, or is it static?
 These questions often lead to complex and abstract debates that have significant implications for other areas of philosophy and science.

 • Epistemology: Epistemology is the study of knowledge, belief, and justification.
 It addresses questions such as: What is knowledge?
 How do we acquire it?
 What justifies our beliefs?
-Epistemologists explore the limits of human understanding, the nature of truth, and the reliability of various sources of knowledge, from perception to reason to testimony.
-This area of research is crucial for understanding the foundations of other disciplines, including science, mathematics, and ethics.
+Epistemologists research the limits of human understanding, the nature of truth, and the reliability of various sources of knowledge, from perception to reason to testimony.
+This area of research enables us to understand the foundations of other disciplines, including science, mathematics, and ethics.

 Philosophy deals with issues relating to human knowledge and existence.
 Photo by Illia Plakhuta.